What is GA4? — Concept and Structure

 |---|---|---|

-UA's bounce rate and GA4's bounce rate are calculated differently.
-Don't directly compare bounce rate figures between the two tools.
+GA4's bounce rate and UA's bounce rate calculate differently.
+Don't directly compare figures from both tools.